kyma-project/control-plane/docs/kyma-environment-broker/03-10-orchestration.md

 You may cancel any in progress orchestration using one of two DELETE endpoints described above.

 After you cancel an orchestration, the KEB sets its state to `Canceled`.
 Orchestration with such state is not scheduling any new operations.
+Every pending operation in case of cancel are also marked with `Canceled` state.

 To provide consistency, cancelled orchestration waits for already processed operations to finish.
 When operations are finished the orchestration queue processing becomes unblocked.